apache/causeway-site/content/more-thanks.md

         <a href="http://icons8.com"><img src="images/icons8-logo.png"></a>
     </td>
     <td style="padding: 10px">
-        <a href="http://icons8.com/">Icons8</a>, for selected icons on this website and in the <a href="https://github.com/apache/isis/tree/master/example/application/todoapp/dom/src/main/resources/images">example todo app</a> used to generate the <a href="intro/getting-started/todoapp-archetype.html">todoapp archetype</a>
+        <a href="http://icons8.com/">Icons8</a>, for selected icons on this website and in the <a href="https://github.com/apache/isis/tree/master/example/application/simpleapp/dom/src/main/resources/images">simpleapp</a> used to generate the <a href="intro/getting-started/simple-archetype.html">simpleapp archetype</a>
     </td>
 </tr>
 </table>